jgd-solutions/jgd-cmake-modules/README.md

 ## Components

 Components are merely subsets of a project.
-By default, there is a parent component of the same name as the project that represents the entire project, including any sub-components that may exist.
+In the vast majority of cases, these components represent libraries (one library per component) but may rarely represent an executable.
+For example, if a project produces multiple executables that are used together, such as a CLI and a daemon, these may be offered as components.
+By default, every project has a parent component of the same name as the project that represents the entire project, and links to any library components that may exist.
+Executable components are excluded, as executables simply aren't consumed together.
-With the exception of the parent component, each component provides either a single library or single executable.
+The parent component can be used to link against every library offered by the project - something that doesn't make sense for

 ## Notes